-Generally very high given most families come from wealthier backgrounds.
+Generally very high given most families come from wealthier backgrounds where at least one parent has more time and flexibility.
 Many households have one parent who can afford to stay at home and take care of their family.

 High parental involvement is one of the biggest reasons why you may want to send your child to an independently run school.
 The simple fact of paying for education creates more incentives to stay involved.

 I would give The Little School a higher rating, but it lacks diversity and has an unreasonable curriculum for most families.
 Further, it is hard to get in The Little School if you have no connections.